 - One of the internships associated with C-GRP—CAPS—won the American Psychological Association’s Division 49 (Society of Group Psychology and Group Psychotherapy) Excellence in Group Practice Award.
 Check out the announcement here.

-- Group Psychology and Group Psychotherapy was recently announced as a specialty within psychology, along other specialties such as clinical child and clinical neuropsychology.
+- In 2018, Group Psychology and Group Psychotherapy was recognized as a specialty within psychology, along other specialties such as clinical child and clinical neuropsychology.
 C-GRP members—Gleave & Burlingame—played a key role in this application.
 Check out the announcement here.

 Selected faculty involved in current CFT research (left to right): Dr. Doug Benson, Dr. Davey Erikson, Dr. Kara Cattani, Dr. Mark Beecher, Dr. Paul Gilbert, Dr. Gary Burlingame, and Dr. Derek Griner.